Climate change mitigation: Barriers

 There are individual, institutional and market barriers to achieving climate change mitigation.
 They differ for all the different mitigation options, regions and societies.

 Difficulties with accounting for carbon dioxide removal can act as economic barriers.
 This would apply to BECCS (bioenergy with carbon capture and storage).
-The strategies that companies follow can act as a barrier.
-But they can also accelerate decarbonisation.

-In order to decarbonise societies the state needs to play a predominant role.
-This is because it requires a massive coordination effort.
-This strong government role can only work well if there is social cohesion, political stability and trust.

 For land-based mitigation options, finance is a major barrier.
 Other barriers are cultural values, governance, accountability and institutional capacity.

-Developing countries face further barriers to mitigation.
+Developing countries face further barriers to mitigation: